 The motto of Al Salam School is “where every child is special”.
 This is embedded into the ethos of the school and a fundamental belief that the school aims to inculcate in staff and students.
 "Diversity, tolerance and inclusion underpin the importance of celebrating individuality and a collective sense of purpose."
 Long before inclusion became an area of focus in mainstream schools and prior to the presentation of the KHDA's Inclusive Education policy in late 2017, Al Salam already followed this mantra.

-The school's new principal, Kausor Amin-Ali, took over in his role August 2017.
-Mr. Amin has big shoes to fill.
-He has taken over the position from Sue Johnston, who had been in the role for 30 years as Founder of the school, making her one of the most enduring school heads in the country (read our article about the changes at Al Salam school here).
-The KHDA report describes her leadership as "visionary" (2012 report) and "dedicated" (2013 report) - very strong words for the KHDA.
-Parents will no doubt be pleased to know that Mrs. Johnston is not relinquishing her involvement with the school and will remain as its CEO.
-Nb: The record for tenure is currently held by Sister Samira Ayoub Botrus at Al Rashid Al Saleh school (in the position for 34 years).
+In 2017, a significant change in personnel took place at Al Salam, with a new principal, Kausor Amin-Ali, arriving to fill the very big shoes position that belong to Mrs. Sue Johnston, who had been in the role for 30 years as Founder of the school, making her one of the most enduring school heads in the country (read our article about the changes at Al Salam school here).
+Parents were pleased to know that Mrs. Johnston was not relinquishing her involvement with the school and remain its CEO.
+Nb: The record for tenure is currently held by Sister Samira Ayoub Botrus at Al Rashid Al Saleh school (in the position for over 35 years).
 Both are anomalies in a country where a three to five year tenure is closer to the norm.

-Al Salam currently has approximately 1,200 students, of whom just under one in five (18%) are from local, Emirati families.
-Arab nationals as a whole make up the largest group of students.
-The school currently has 79 teachers and 28 teaching assistants.
-Turnover among staff is relatively low at 14% (compared with a Dubai average of 20-22%).
+With the change to a Primary School, many of the statistics have also inevitably changed.
+In the 2018-19 academic year, Al Salam had approximately 1,300 students, of whom just under one in five (18%) were from local, Emirati families.
+Arab nationals as a whole made up the largest group of students.
+The school employed 81 teachers and 27 teaching assistants.
+Turnover among staff was low at 9% (compared with a Dubai average of 20-22%).
 A staff to student ratio of 1:15 means that individual support should be available to students.

 What about Academic achievement